 We periodically sell notes receivable originated by our timeshare business in connection with the sale of timeshare intervals.
 We retain servicing assets and interests in the assets transferred to special purpose entities that are accounted for as interest only strips.
 The interest only strips are treated as "Trading" or "Available for Sale" securities under the provisions of FAS No. 115 "Accounting for Certain Investments in Debt and Equity Securities".
-We report changes in the fair values of the interest only strips through the accompanying consolidated statement of comprehensive income for available-for-sale securities.
+We report changes in the fair values of the interest only strips through the accompanying consolidated statement of income for trading securities and through the accompanying consolidated statement of comprehensive income for available-for-sale securities.
 We had interest only strips of \$135 million at January 3, 2003 and \$87 million at December 28, 2001, which are recorded as long-term receivables on the consolidated balance sheet.